Asa Stahl • Sep 26, 2024

 How to spot Comet Tsuchinshan-Atlas

-Already, Comet Tsuchinshan-Atlas has gotten about one million times brighter over the past couple years as it has traveled closer to the Sun.
-Yet it’s also notoriously hard to predict exactly what comets will look like in advance.
+Comet Tsuchinshan-Atlas ended up getting about one billion times brighter over the past couple years as it traveled closer to the Sun.
+Yet it was also notoriously hard to predict exactly what this comet would look like in advance.

-Optimists describe Comet Tsuchinshan-Atlas as “the comet of the century.”
-They say it will outshine everything but the Moon in the night sky and that it will stretch its tail over a huge portion of the sky.
+Optimists described Comet Tsuchinshan-Atlas as “the comet of the century.”
+They said it would outshine everything but the Moon in the night sky and that it would stretch its tail over a huge portion of the sky.
 In that case, people around the world would be able to see the comet without trying at all.
-On the other hand, some people, like astronomer Dr. Zdeněk Sekanina, have predicted that the comet will break apart around the closest point in its orbit to the Sun, or “perihelion.”
-Comet Tsuchinshan-Atlas shows no clear signs of fragmenting right now, but that could always change.
+On the other hand, some people, like astronomer Dr. Zdeněk Sekanina, predicted that the comet will break apart around the closest point in its orbit to the Sun, or “perihelion.”
+Comet Tsuchinshan-Atlas showed no clear signs of fragmenting as it neared the Sun, and has now successfully survived to pass near our planet.

-There are also plenty of comet forecasts that fall somewhere in between.
-For instance, Tsuchinshan-Atlas could end up brighter than Venus and easy to find for anyone who knows to look, but still not quite bright enough to be obvious for a newbie stargazer.
 You can track how bright Tsuchinshan-Atlas is by checking the IAU Minor Planet Center or the Comet OBServation database (COBS).
-Keep in mind that the comet may seem brighter on paper than it really looks in the sky because, unlike a star, a comet’s light can be spread over a broad area.
+Keep in mind that the comet may seem brighter on paper than it really looks in the sky because, unlike a star, a comet’s light can be spread over a broad area of the sky.

 When to see Comet Tsuchinshan-Atlas

-For most of early October, Tsuchinshan-Atlas will be too close to the Sun to be easily visible.
-Then, starting around Oct.
-10 — if all goes well — the comet should be visible after sunset near the horizon in the west.
+The comet should be visible after sunset near the horizon in the west.
 With every passing day, Tsuchinshan-Atlas will start the evening higher in the sky and be easier to spot, unless it gets too dim.
+The waxing Moon, which is set to become a full Moon the night of October 17th, will also make observing the comet more difficult.

 Where can I watch Comet Tsuchinshan-Atlas?

-Comet Tsuchinshan-Atlas is currently visible from both the Northern and Southern Hemispheres at night, though it’s a bit easier to spot the farther south you are.
-When the comet reappears in mid-October, the situation will flip, and observers farther north will be better positioned to see the comet.
+Comet Tsuchinshan-Atlas is currently visible from both the Northern and Southern Hemispheres at night, though it’s a bit easier to spot the farther north you are.
 Someone in Australia or South Africa, for example, might expect to have a harder time finding Comet Tsuchinshan-Atlas than someone in India or Central America.

-You will likely need binoculars to see Comet Tsuchinshan-Atlas, and a telescope with a wide field of view might be even better.
-Be sure to go somewhere with a good view out to the horizon, since the comet will not appear very high up in the sky.
-And if you live somewhere with intense light pollution, like the heart of a major city, you will probably have to travel to a darker location farther from lights.
+You may need binoculars to see Comet Tsuchinshan-Atlas, and a telescope with a wide field of view might be even better.
+Be sure to go somewhere with a good view out to the horizon, since the comet will not appear very high up in the sky until it's already somewhat dimmer.
+And if you live somewhere with intense light pollution, like the heart of a major city, you will have better odds of spotting the comet if you travel to a darker location farther from lights.

 How to see Comet Tsuchinshan-Atlas

-Try to go somewhere with a good view out to the horizon, since the comet will not appear very high up in the sky.
+Try to go somewhere with a good view out to the horizon, since the comet will not appear very high up in the sky until it's dimmer.
 Let your eyes adjust to the dark for several minutes.
 If you’re using both eyes, look slightly above the comet instead of keeping it in the center of your vision.
 This “averted vision” technique will help you make out details better in the dark.

 What is a comet?